-Cooking is sexy on many levels, but most importantly it shows that a man can take care of himself.
+Cooking is sexy on many levels, but most importantly, it shows that a man can take care of himself.
 Preparing healthy food for yourself and the joy of preparing it for others is essential.
-Cooking for someone else shows that you care, and it also shows that you have your feet on the ground.
+Cooking for someone else shows that you care, indicating that you have your feet on the ground.
 The way to anyone’s heart is through their stomach.

 You can get CPR and first aid certification online and be able to help in a pinch.
-First aid comes in handy when you are doing outdoor activities or chores around the house in the event someone sustains a small injury, and CPR is essential in saving lives if someone is not breathing.
+First aid comes in handy when you are doing outdoor activities or chores around the house if someone sustains a minor injury, and CPR is essential in saving lives if someone is not breathing.
 CPR/first aid also helps children, and everyone loves a man that can take care of kids.

 Know Your Way Around a Toolbox

-Not everything around the house requires a repairman.
+Not everything around the house requires a maintenance specialist.
 It may be in a man’s best interest to know how to make simple repairs around the house.
-Fixing toilet seats, putting doors on their hinges, putting together furniture, and being able to hang pictures and curtains are great skills to have to keep your home in order.
+Fixing toilet seats, putting doors on their hinges, putting together furniture, and hanging pictures and curtains are excellent skills to have to keep your home in order.

 Know-How to Sew

-You don’t need to be a dressmaker, but knowing how to sew a button on a shirt shows that you know how to take care of your things and you care how you present yourself to the world.
+You don’t need to be a dressmaker, but knowing how to sew a button on a shirt shows that you know how to take care of your things, and you care how you present yourself to the world.

 Being able to fix minor snags and holes in your clothing will keep them looking neat and new, and you won’t have to rely on a tailor for everything with your clothes.